joeybalardeta/frostbyte/README.md

 # Frostbyte
 A custom chess engine, written in C. This was inspired by my school project to build a chess program (that program is publicly available under my r_chess repository).
-I wanted to improve upon it by optimizing memory usage and also making a more 'intelligent' AI to play against the user.
+I wanted to improve upon it by optimizing memory usage and making a more 'intelligent' AI to play against the user.

 ## Goals
  - Make an optimized chess engine